 This document explains how cPanel & WHM versions 11.44 and earlier update the SquirrelMail webmail application, and how you can customize your SquirrelMail installation.

 - In cPanel & WHM version 56 through 74, we shipped SquirrelMail as an RPM.
-To customize your SquirrelMail RPM, follow the directions in the How to Build and Install Custom RPMs documentation.
+To customize your SquirrelMail RPM, follow the directions in the How to Build and Install Custom RPMs on Red Hat Systems documentation.

 - Customization of SquirrelMail gives you full control over the end user experience.
 However, cPanel, L.L.C. does not support these customizations.

 Before you customize your SquirrelMail installation, it is useful to understand how cPanel & WHM updates SquirrelMail.

 /scripts/upcpscript runs to update cPanel & WHM.

 It uses the following command to remove the current SquirrelMail installation:

 rm -rf /usr/local/cpanel/base/3rdparty/squirrelmail

 It extracts the appropriate SquirrelMail source tarball to the